joerivanveen/each-domain-a-page/readme.txt

 2. you can easily reuse and maintain elements like forms on several domains at once

-3. bring in more traffic using multiple domains without hassle
+3. bring in more traffic using landingpages for multiple domains without hassle

 Caveats:

 - the one-page sites all look quite similar to your main site, if you want more flexibility (and more work) there is Wordpress Multisite

 - some themes use webfonts, for them to work a couple of rows are added to your .htaccess, these are clearly marked #ruigehond007 (this is my seventh plugin)

-- currently you find two modes of operation in the settings, but that is more for testing / developing, 'redirect' will most likely dissapear in a future version

 - if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation